 Scope of Policy

 This policy applies to inward and outward loans administered by the Exhibitions Branch of the National Library of Australia.
-It does not cover the loan or movement of works for collection, preservation or any other purpose, nor does it cover exhibitions that are created by a third party and hired by the Library for display.
+It does not cover the loan or movement of works for collection, preservation or any other purpose.

 Key roles and responsibilities